bryramirezp/n8n-docs-dataset/README.md

     ```

 3.  **Consolidate all Markdown files into one:**
-    From inside the `n8n-docs/docs` directory, run the command appropriate for your operating system.
-This command will find every `.md` file and combine its content into a single file named `n8n_docs_combined.md` located two levels up (in the same directory as the `n8n-docs` folder).
+    From inside the `n8n-docs/docs` directory, run the command for your operating system.
+This will create a single file named `n8n_docs_combined.md` in the parent directory of your `n8n-docs` folder.

     * **On macOS or Linux:**
         ```bash